 The safety aspect of shooting is very important to me.
 1. Because I don’t want to be hurt or killed 2.
-Because I don’t want to hurt or kill any living thing and 3.
+Because I don’t want to hurt or kill anyone and 3.
 Because I don’t want to hurt the sport of shooting.

 The first two are pretty self explanatory and I hope you all share those views.
 The third is something all responsible sport shooters must consider.
 Everything we do creates a reaction.
 That could be positive or negative.
 With stories in the media focusing mainly on the shocking and negative we must think very carefully about shooting safely and urging others to do the same.
 This article aims to teach the novice some basic range safety.
 Please also check regulations with your range and range officer as procedures may differ depending on environment and competition shoot.

 Most non shooters imagine that there is only one dangerous thing that can happen with a gun – you point it at someone and it goes bang and kills them.
 In fact there are multiple risks involved including risks to the shooter.
 Luckily for us these risks are all reduced significantly with a little knowledge of them.
 To diminish risk you must first understand that it exists.
 A bit of Zen for you!

 Let’s begin by looking at what happens when you pull the trigger on a loaded firearm.